Sunday, 13 August 2023

 These glass pears looked good enough to eat!

 I’m still digesting all that today was - amazing and exhausting, topped off with the most delicious peach I’ve ever tasted.
-Not to get too out of hand, dinner consisted of cups of Oyajata noodles with a bottle of red.
+Not to get too out of hand, dinner consisted of cups of Oyajata noodles (Japanese boodle we brought with us from Poland) with a bottle of red.
 Oh and plums and peaches.
-Flash!
+News flash!
 We discovered the supermarket.
+Hooray

 No comments: